By Chris Myson

 Lukaku will see the showpiece game at Wembley as a huge chance to prove his credentials to not only the Chelsea bosses, but also any clubs who may be keen on taking him on loan and the English supporters who have seen so little of him throughout this year.

-Having been courted by a number of Premier League clubs in recent seasons, Jan Vertonghen finally appears close to gaining his move to England.
+Having been courted by a number of Premier League clubs in recent seasons, Jan Vertonghen finally appears close to earning his move to England.

 This will be a key opportunity for Vertonghen to show the English public what he can do and put in a performance that can ensure he is straight into contention to start when the new Premier League season comes around.